jskeet/DemoCode/Drums/index.md

 - (Internal) Consider generating/writing C# code from schema to have a cleaner model

 # Version history

+## Version 1.0.0-alpha08 (2021-10-30)

+Changes since 1.0.0-alpha07:

+- Added initial support for TD-50X (see below)
+- Added new trigger list for TD-17 firmware 1.0.2
+- Minor fixes to TD-27 and TD-50 schemas

+The TD-50X support may well be entirely broken; I can't test it personally.
+The schema launches in the schema explorer, but that's all I can say about it right now.

 ## Version 1.0.0-alpha07 (2020-08-22)